AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/download-send.md

 Features of the table will be applied to the downloaded file as follows:

-* All panel segments are applied as filters.
+* All panel filters are applied as filters.
 * Breakdowns **above** the selected dimension in the table are applied as filters above each column.
 * Breakdowns **below** the selected dimension in the table are removed.

-In the example above, Page items are downloaded with the panel segment (New Visitors Customers) and components above (Marketing Channel = Email) applied as filters, and the components below (Mobile Device Type) removed from the downloaded CSV.
+In the example above, Page items are downloaded with the panel filter (New Visitors Customers) and components above (Marketing Channel = Email) applied as filters, and the components below (Mobile Device Type) removed from the downloaded CSV.

 ![](assets/downloaded-file.png)